-With the 30% transfer bonus in place, you can effectively earn 7.8 Marriott Bonvoy points per dollar spent on all purchases in the food and drinks category; since I’d value Marriott Bonvoy points at 0.9 cents per point (CAD), that’s equivalent to a spectacular 7.02% return on your spending, or easily more than that if you redeem your Bonvoy points wisely at a high value.
+And since we’d value Marriott Bonvoy points at 0.9 cents per point (CAD), that’s equivalent to a spectacular 6.75% return on your spending, or easily more than that if you redeem your Bonvoy points wisely at a high value.

 On the other hand, a high-impact card like the American Express Business Platinum Card might be a better choice to apply for if you’d like to give your Marriott Bonvoy points balance a significant boost.

-If you can complete the minimum spending before September ends, then you’d have at least 112,500 MR points (taking into account the points you earn from meeting the minimum spend) – which would convert into 175,500 Marriott Bonvoy points under the 30% transfer bonus!
+If you can complete the minimum spending before the transfer bonus ends, then you’d have at least 132,500 MR points (taking into account the points you earn from meeting the minimum spend) – which would convert into 165,625 Marriott Bonvoy points under the 25% transfer bonus!

 Again, though, you’ll want to carefully consider the value proposition between the hotel side (with Marriott Bonvoy) and the airline side (with Aeroplan and Avios).

 You can extract much higher value from your points by booking premium flights than hotels, but you probably need to book both when you embark on a trip.

 It therefore really boils down to individual preferences as to whether to allocate some points for hotels in addition to flights or to save everything for the air travel side.

 Don’t Forget: Transferring Marriott Bonvoy to Airline Partners